MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/install-previous-sync-app.md

     ```

    > [!NOTE]
-   > This file will install the 32-bit English-US edition of OneDrive.
+   > This file will install the 32-bit US English edition of OneDrive.
 To install the 64-bit edition, change the value of OfficeClientEdition to 64.
 To install OneDrive in a different language, change the Language ID to a different language tag (ll-CC) by referring to the list of [Language identifiers](/DeployOffice/office2016/language-identifiers-and-optionstate-id-values-in-office-2016).

     b.
 Save the file to your desktop, and name it **AddODB**.